NoMore201/playmaker/README.md

 Features:
 * Download/Update/Delete apks from google play store
-* Automatically setup a fdroid repository with the downloaded apks
+* A fdroid repository is setup on first launch.
+You can update manually, as you add apks to your collection
-* Update fdroid and downloads work in background, without blocking UI
+* Fdroid and apk updates work in background, without blocking UI
-* Automatically handle google login tokens using token-dispenser
 * Responsive UI

 <a name="usage"/>